Lead Piranha

 The average plumbing company loses $4,200 per month in revenue from slow follow-up on inbound leads, based on contractor performance benchmarks from ServiceTitan and Housecall Pro data.

 Quick Win: Check your call log from last week.
 Count how many inbound calls went to voicemail.
 Multiply that number by your average job ticket.
-That's the money sitting on the table right now.
-This is what effective AI lead generation for plumbers looks like in practice.
+That's the money sitting on the table right now, and it's the exact gap lead generation for plumbing companies Las Vegas owners build automation to close.

-What AI Lead Generation for Plumbers Actually Looks Like
+What Lead Generation for Plumbing Companies Las Vegas Actually Looks Like

 Let's clear something up, because "AI lead generation" sounds like tech jargon.
 In practice, it means a system that captures every lead, responds instantly, qualifies the job, and books it on your calendar without you lifting a finger.

 Here's a real example.
-A plumbing company in Tampa with six trucks was running Google Ads and getting about 90 leads per month.
+A plumbing company in Las Vegas with six trucks covering Spring Valley, Henderson, and Summerlin was running Google Ads and getting about 90 leads per month.
 Their close rate hovered around 22% because the office manager was juggling phones, dispatch, and invoicing all at once.
-Leads sat for hours before getting a callback.
+Leads sat for hours before getting a callback, which is fatal in a market where Vegas's 24/7 tourism-driven service demand keeps competitors picking up at 3 AM.

 After installing an AI-powered lead system, every form submission and missed call triggered an instant text and email response.
 The AI asked qualifying questions (what's the issue, when do you need service, what's the address) and pushed qualified leads directly into the scheduling system.
 Within 60 days, their close rate jumped to 41% and monthly booked jobs went from roughly 20 to 37 without spending a single extra dollar on ads.